+The City of La Grande manages the City's roadway infrastructure using the modified approach.
 The Agency has one capital project fund (general).
 Capital projects funds are used to account for the accumulation of resources for, and expenditures of, the acquisition or construction of major capital facilities.
 The Agency investments include land and land improvements of public infrastructure.